shaunanoordin/junk-news-aggregator/README.md

-# Junk News Aggregator
+# News Aggregator

-Simple web app that lets users review the contents of a "junk news articles" database.
+Simple web app that lets users review the contents of a database of selected news articles.
 The database is a separate system, containing news articles gathered from social media.

 ## Development